 Maintaining working lands and wildlife heritage

-After decades spent protecting, connecting and restoring lands in the Cascades Mountains and Kettle River Mountain Range, in 2014 we began a new collaborative effort focused on the vital connection between these two landscapes: the Okanogan Valley.
+After decades spent protecting, connecting and restoring lands in the Cascades Mountains and Kettle River Mountain Range, in 2014 we began a new collaborative effort focused on the vital connection between these two landscapes where it crosses through the Okanogan Valley.

 News on the Working for Wildlife Initiative